When Should You Upgrade Your Furnace?

-There is so much to consider when it comes to taking care of your home.
+There are many things to consider when it comes to running your home.

-- Should I get a security system?
+- Should I get a home alarm system?

-- What types of bulbs meet my lighting needs but are still energy efficient?
+- What types of fixtures meet my lighting needs but are energy efficient?

-- Should I install carpet or tile?
+- Should I install carpeting or tile?

-Of course if that’s not enough, add one more thing to the list: When should I replace my heating unit?
+As if that’s not enough, add one more thing to the list: When should I replace my heating unit?

-But how can I know if it’s time to replace my heating unit?
+But how do I know if it’s time to replace my heater?

-The following warning signs can help you determine if you just need a quick service or if it’s time to replace your current heating unit.
+The following warning signs can help you determine if you just need a quick service or if it’s time to replace your current heating system.

 1. Frequent Repair Costs

-- calling the service technician frequently for the same problem;
+- Calling the service technician frequently for the same problem;

-- needing multiple visits during the same heating season;
+- Needing several visits during the same heating season;

-- constantly accruing bills simply to keep your house comfortably warm.
+- Constantly accruing bills just to keep your house comfortably warm.

 2. Energy Efficiency